Zalexanninev15/WebWordSearch/README.md

 ## Description

-Search for a word or symbol from different sites
+A Python script for searching for a word or symbol on the sites specified in the text file.
+Outputs the number of matches on each page to the console, and also displays the total number of matches at the end of the search

 ## Usage